AIRI-Institute/2DMD_at_a_Glance/README.md

-# 2DMD at a Glance: An easy access, manipulation, visualization, and analysis of dataset
+# 2DMD at a Glance: An easy access, manipulation, visualization, and analysis of the datasets

 ## Introduction
 The rational design of new materials, as well as materials with desired and remarkable properties, is one of the central problems in modern computational chemistry and theoretical materials science.